 In this article, you can read about the different ways to fit artificial teeth and the approximate denture costs in the US.
 We also cover some of the practicalities of wearing them so you can decide whether they are an option for you.

 Types of dentures

 The term ‘dentures' covers a whole range of false teeth options.
 It could be anything from one single replacement tooth hooked around neighboring teeth, to a full set of teeth on an acrylic base.

-You’ll need to speak to your dentist to find out which type would be best suited to you, but below is some information on the main types of false teeth available so that you can understand the options and make an informed decision.
+You'll need to speak to your dentist to find out which type would be best suited to you, but below is some information on the main types of false teeth available so that you can understand your false teeth options and make an informed decision.

 Complete vs. partial dentures

 If you are missing all your teeth – whether due to injury, tooth decay or infection, periodontitis or a medical condition – you will need a complete set of replacement teeth.

 The artificial teeth are fixed to a plate which sits snugly over your gums and – in the case of an upper denture – on the roof of your mouth.
 This plate is usually made from a gum-colored acrylic material, but the inner part can be made from metal.
 The ‘gum' extends far enough away from the teeth that the edge is not visible when you smile.

 When the base fits well, natural suction keeps it in place.
 But over time, your jaw bone changes shape and the plate will eventually become loose.
 False teeth glue can be used to keep it in place for a while, but if you're experiencing this problem too often, it's probably time to get a new set of teeth from your dentist.